 In the left of the header, the Align (left) drop-down menu is used to specify the target sequence, which should be the longest sequence of the two.
 The with (right) drop-down menu is used to specify the query sequence.
-Specifying a different sequence in either menu will initiate a new pairwise alignment.
+Specifying a different sequence in either menu will initiate a new pairwise alignment; the original pairwise alignment and its statistics will be replaced with information from the new alignment.